 There are a couple of reasons for this.
 It is difficult for divers to make a close and unhurried observation of constantly moving subjects that often swim away from us.
 And the full spectrum of colour disperses quite quickly the deeper one goes, giving everything underwater a muted cyan tinge.

 This is where the medium of photography comes into play.
 Using an artificial light source brings back the spectrum of colours that otherwise disperse underwater due to refraction.
-Taking close-up photos of fish with an artificial light helps to freeze a constantly moving subject, while also highlighting all its hues and patterns.
-This then allows me to take my time marvelling at their faces, fins and scales on my computer screen.
+Taking close-up photos of fish with artificial light helps to freeze a constantly moving subject, while also highlighting all its hues and patterns.
+This then allows me to take my time marveling at their faces, fins, and scales on my computer screen.
 In doing so, I have learned a great deal, and constantly find a renewed appreciation for them.
 This photo essay is a celebration of the diversity of colours and forms in the world of fish.

 I lit this image so as to highlight not just the extraordinary spiky shape of this ornate ghost pipefish (Solenostomus paradoxus), but also its translucence.
 Adults that have recently settled on the reef from their pelagic—free swimming—larval phases are smaller and more transparent than adults that have had some time to mature.
 This individual was somewhere in the middle of that transition.
 Maldives

 This juvenile spotted drum (Equetus punctatus) will change quite significantly in its journey to adulthood.
 Many juvenile fish look very different from their adult counterparts.
 This is part of their strategy to avoid predation.
 It includes disruptive camouflage with weird shapes, colours and patterns, as well as mimicry of poisonous flatworms and other inedible marine creatures.
 Photographs allow us to marvel at the extent of the transitions between juveniles and adults in a way that is almost impossible to do while diving.
 Turks & Caicos Islands, British Overseas Territory